bassguy115/terraform-beginner-bootcamp-2023/journal/week1.md

 ### auto.tfvars

-- TODO: document this functionality for terraform cloud Variables in the Terraform Cloud workspace and variables provided through the command line always overwrite variables with the same key from files ending in .auto.tfvars.
+- TODO: document this functionality for terraform cloud

+-Variables in the Terraform Cloud workspace and variables provided through the command line always overwrite variables with the same key from files ending in .auto.tfvars.

 ### order of terraform variables

 - TODO: document which terraform variables takes presendence.

+- Terraform uses the last value it finds, overriding any previous values.
+Note that the same variable cannot be assigned multiple values within a single source.

+- Terraform loads variables in the following order, with later sources taking precedence over earlier ones:

+Environment variables
+The terraform.tfvars file, if present.
+The terraform.tfvars.json file, if present.
+Any *.auto.tfvars or *.auto.tfvars.json files, processed in lexical order of their filenames.
+Any -var and -var-file options on the command line, in the order they are provided.
+(This includes variables set by a Terraform Cloud workspace.